WebResearchIntegration/WRI-back-nodejs/README.md

 ### Modify an existing article
 **[PUT]:** `/api/article/<id>` will modify an existing article with the value you give to update data.

+To modify an object you must send the object with id to identify and modify the selected node.
+In fact you don't need to send all characters just the one you want to edit.